tronprotocol/sun-network/documentation/docs/guide/README.md

 	* sun-cli command: `triggercontract $main_chain_gateway mappingTRC721(bytes) $deployed_transaction_id false 1000000000 0 0 #`

 * iv.
 A5 calls the depositTRC721 of the main-chain gateway contract
-* After a while, check the TRC721 mapping relationship in the mainToSideContractMap(address) in the side-chain gateway (A5 account will not be created)
+* v.
+After a while, check the TRC721 mapping relationship in the mainToSideContractMap(address) in the side-chain gateway (A5 account will not be created)

-* Call balanceOf(address) of the corresponding TRC721 contract to check the ownership of the corresponding tokenId.
+* vi.
+Call balanceOf(address) of the corresponding TRC721 contract to check the ownership of the corresponding tokenId.

 #### 5. How to _withdrawTRX_
-* use account A2 and trigger withdrawTRX function in gateway contract on side-chain
+* i. use account A2 and trigger withdrawTRX function in gateway contract on side-chain
   * sun-cli command: `withdraw trx $trx_num $fee_limit`
-* wait for sometimes and check trx balance on main-chain.
+* ii. wait for sometimes and check trx balance on main-chain.

 #### 6. How to _withdrawTRC10_
-* use account A3，than trigger withdrawTRC10 function in gateway contract on side-chain
+* i. use account A3，than trigger withdrawTRC10 function in gateway contract on side-chain
   * sun-cli command: `withdraw trc10 $trc10Id $value $fee_limit`
-* wait for sometimes and check trc10 balance on main-chain.
+* ii. wait for sometimes and check trc10 balance on main-chain.

 #### 7. withdraw TRC20 token process
-* use A4 account on side-chain and trigger the withdrawal function for target trc20 contract on side-chain.
+* i. use A4 account on side-chain and trigger the withdrawal function for target trc20 contract on side-chain.
 	* sun-cli cmd: `withdraw Trc20 $side_trc20_address $value $fee_limit`
-* wait for sometimes and check trc20 token balance on main-chain.
+* ii. wait for sometimes and check trc20 token balance on main-chain.

 #### 8. withdraw TRC721 token process
-* use A5 account on side-chain and trigger the withdrawal function for target trc721 contract on side-chain.
+* i. use A5 account on side-chain and trigger the withdrawal function for target trc721 contract on side-chain.
 	* sun-cli cmd: `withdraw Trc721 $sideTrc721Address $trc721_tokenId $fee_limit`
-* wait for sometimes and check specific trc721 tokenid ownership on main-chain.
+* ii. wait for sometimes and check specific trc721 tokenid ownership on main-chain.

 #### 9. retryWithdraw token process
 * use nonce on side-chain to trigger retry action
 	* sun-cli cmd: `triggercontract $sidechaingateway retryWithdraw(uint256) $nonce false 1000000000 0 0 0`

 #### 10. the preparation before creating charging fee proposal
- * gateway contract deployer should deposit proper amount of trx to side-chain and freeze trx for bandwidth/energy.
+ * i. gateway contract deployer should deposit proper amount of trx to side-chain and freeze trx for bandwidth/energy.
  	* sun-cli cmd: `deposit trx $mainGatewayAddress $num $feelmit`
  	* freeze cmd is the same as main-net.

-  * Oracle need to deposit proper amount of trx to side-chain，and freeze trx for bandwidth/energy, for cross chain actions。
+  * ii.
+Oracle need to deposit proper amount of trx to side-chain，and freeze trx for bandwidth/energy, for cross chain actions。
  	* sun-cli cmd （same as gateway contract deployer）: `deposit trx $mainGatewayAddress $num $feelmit`
  	* freeze cmd is the same as main-net.

-  * One wintess create proposal for energyChargingSwitchOn == 1
+  * iii.
+One wintess create proposal for energyChargingSwitchOn == 1
  	* witnesses create proposal
  		* sun-cli cmd: `createproposal 1000000 1 //eg. createproposal 1000000 1`
  	* approve and wait proposal to be available
  		* sun-cli cmd: `approveproposal 1 true`

 #### 11. Test if everything works as expected under charging fee proposal is approved
  * test cmd 1-9 again.

 ## VII.
 RoadMap